 - Gather the ingredients for the recipe and chop all the veggies.

-- Preheat a deep skillet over medium heat and add the ground beef to it.
+- Preheat a deep skillet over medium heat and add the ground beef.
 Brown the beef, breaking it apart as you go.
 Add in the chopped onions and garlic and cook until they soften.

 - Add in the tortellini and bring the mixture to a simmer.
 Season it with garlic parsley salt and dried parsley.